Byodo-in Temple in Uji

 Facts & Figures

-The large and outstanding beautiful Phoenix Hall (Hoo-do) is one of the only remnants of architecture from the Heian Period, which lasted from 794 to 1185.
-This region in which the temple is located was popular because it was known to be where the aristocrats and the elites resided to get away from the buzz of Kyoto.
+If you are interested in ancient Japanese architecture, then the Byodo-in Temple in the small town of Uji is worth visiting.
+The Buddhist temple is often labeled as one of the most beautiful buildings in Japan and is categorized as a Japanese National Treasure and a UNESCO World Heritage Site.
+The Byodo-in Temple is a striking representation of Buddhist Pure Land or Jodo architecture.
+The large, beautiful, and outstanding Phoenix Hall (Hoo-do) is one of the only remnants of architecture from the Heian Period, which lasted from 794 to 1185.
+This region, where the temple is located, was a popular living area among aristocrats and elites who wanted to escape the buzz of Kyoto.
 Originally, the temple was dedicated to the Buddhist Amitabha, whose philosophy was to welcome every practicing Buddhist to the temple, regardless of which branch of Buddhism the individual practiced.
 This explains why the temple was given the name Byodo, which means equal in every way.
 Today, this site is a joint Todo and Tendai temple.
+Btw the Phoenix Hall has been displayed on the Japanese 10 yen coin since 1951.

 • Byodo-in Temple: